sagarsorathiya/ROBOCOPY-GUI-Manager/README.md

 ## 🤝 **Contributing**

 Pull requests welcome!
+This repository maintains a minimal structure focused on production code.
 Priority areas for enhancement:
 - **Internationalization**: Additional language support
 - **Performance**: More optimization techniques
 - **Monitoring**: Enhanced real-time metrics
 - **Safety**: Additional validation and protection
 - **UI/UX**: Interface improvements and accessibility

+**Development Note:** Test files and detailed development documentation are maintained separately to keep the repository clean and focused on end-user deployment.

 ## 🎉 **Conclusion**